jeffnst/Codeigniter-Bundle/README.md

     <?php
     class Foo extends Bundle_Controller {}

+You can also extend the core controller class with a proper name:

+    <?php
+    # Reside in path/to/bundle/FooBundle/core/Some_Controller.php
+    class Some_Controller extends Bundle_Controller {}

+and then your child classes extend that core:

+    <?php
+    # Reside in path/to/bundle/FooBundle/controllers/Foo.php
+    class Foo_Controller extends Some_Controller {}

 <!-- All controllers can have an `$autoload` attribute, which holds an array of items loaded in the constructor.
 This can be used together with `module/config/autoload.php`, however using the $autoload attribute only works for that specific controller. -->